Keyboard shortcuts

 Defining Devices

-Use [[devices]] sections in your config.toml to define device identities:
+Use [[bindings]] sections in your config.toml to define device identities:

 alias = "pads"